octaviusthe3rd/alu-shell/permissions/README.md

 The script 9-John_Doe changes the file permissions to the specified permissions The script 10-mirror_permissions mirrors the permissions for hello to tthe file olleh The script 11-directories_permissions grants executable permissions to all directories inside the current working directory without altering file permissions
+The script 12-directory_permissions creates a directory with the permissions rwx for user, r-x for group, x for others